SHOW SIDEBAR

 cartouche dial

-Conversely, the one with a concave shape is sometimes called a "telephone dial".
+On the other hand, a dial with a concave shape is sometimes called a "telephone dial."

 summary

-We have introduced the most representative ones here, but there are infinite variations in character fonts, how to attach scales, colors, decorations, etc.
+We have introduced some typical ones here, but there are infinite variations in terms of font, scale, color, decoration, etc.

-There are various needle designs, so I will introduce them in another article.
+There are various designs of needles, so I will introduce them in another article.